LucasFonts/vfbLib/README.md

 - Mark colors are written to the official UFO v3 lib key
 - Guideline data is written to the official UFO v3 elements
 - Anchors are preserved in composite glyphs
+- PostScript hinting is written correctly, but to the Adobe lib key
 - Supports more UFO font info attributes:
   - `openTypeGaspRangeRecords`
   - `openTypeHeadLowestRecPPEM`